MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/manage-telemetry.md

 ## Manage telemetry settings from the self-service portal

-1. Log in as administrator on the IIS server, which is hosting the SM self-service portal.
+1. Log in as administrator into the IIS server, which is hosting the SM self-service portal.
 2. Open the *Web.config* file in the directory where SM self-service portal is installed.

   ![console telemetry selection](./media/telemetry/sm-telemetry-web-configfile.png)

-3. In *Web.config* file, find the key  *EnableTelemetry* under the XML tag *appSettings*
+3. In *Web.config* file, find the key  *EnableTelemetry* under the XML tag *appSettings*.

   ![edit telemetry setting](./media/telemetry/sm-telemetry-webfile-edits.png)

 4. Configure the value of *EnableTelemetry* key depending on your preference.

-  - To share the diagnostics and utility data with Microsoft, set the value as “true”.
+  - To share the diagnostics and utility data with Microsoft, set the value as **true**.
-  -  Set the value as false” if you do not wish to send.
+  -  Set the value as **false** if you do not wish to send the data.

-5. Save and close the Web.config file.
+5. Save and close the *Web.config* file.

-6. Restart the IIS service after you make any changes to the Web.config file.
+6. Restart the IIS service after you make any changes to the *Web.config* file.

  ![IIS service restart](./media/telemetry/telemetry-restart-iis-service.png)